mattonfoot/battle-cards/test/Specs.md

 I want to be able to set up a game of battle cards
 In order to be ready to play against other players**

-Given a group of players
+Given a Game has a group of players
 When the game is about to begin
 Then a random player will be assigned as the dealer

-Given a dealer has been assigned
+Given a player has been assigned as the dealer
 When the dealer chooses a theme for the game
 Then the deck for the chosen theme will be prepared

-Given a dealer has a prepared deck of cards
+Given a dealer has prepared a deck of cards
 When the dealer shuffles the deck
 Then the cards in the deck will be randomly ordered

-Given a dealer has a shuffled deck of cards
+Given a dealer has shuffled a deck of cards
 When the dealer has dealt out the cards to each of the players
-Then each player will have the same number of cards
+Then each player will have the same number of cards in their pile

 ---